What's the Best Toothpaste If I Have Gum Disease?

 Learn how to care for your teeth and gums to keep your oral health at its best

 Caring for your teeth helps keep both tooth decay and gum disease at bay.
 An annual dental exam allows us to detect problems early on before they worsen and lead to more serious treatments.
 At your visit, we can also discuss oral hygiene tips and the best toothpaste for optimal gum health.
-Learn more about oral hygiene and gum disease treatment at one of Premier Periodontics locations in Washington, including Olympia, Redmond, Bellevue, Kent, Kirkland, Mercer Island, and Everett.
+Learn more about oral hygiene and gum disease treatment at one of Premier Periodontics locations in Washington, including Olympia, Redmond, Bellevue, Kirkland, Mercer Island, and Everett.
 Give us a call today to schedule an appointment.